 Wondering where to stay in Santiago de Chile – Best neighborhoods and hotels to stay in Santiago

 Are you planning to visit Santiago?
 If you are planning to go, the first thought that comes to mind is where you will stay.
 Santiago is the pulsation of Chile.
 It is for some people a large city, a little polluted, noisy and crowded.
 But for some other, it is a vibrant and colorful city with very amusing neighborhoods, near to essence.
 Almost half of the Chilean calls this metropolitan as their home.

 Centro: This is the notable center of Santiago.
 Centro is a historical and monetary district.
 This can be a great starting point for the visitors who visit Santiago for the first time of life.
 It is a small area but considered the cultural heart of Santiago.
 Let’s have a look at the bests.

-• Centro Historico Hotels
+- Centro historico Hotels

-• Hotel Plaza San Francisco
+- Hotel plaza San Francisco

-• Hotel Capital San Pablo
+- Hotel capital San Pablo

 Barrio Brasil: This place is better for those who are on a tight budget.
-Barrio Brazil is the most trendy area in Santiago.
+Barrio brasil is the most trendy area in Santiago.
 You can glimpse the colors bright and vibrant streets and buildings.
+There are plenty of hotels in this providence.
 If you determine to stay in Barrio Brasil you don’t need to bother about finding accommodation because there is a lot of affordable hotels where you can stay.

 - Hotel Brasilia

-• Casa Conde Hotel
+- Casa conde Hotel

-• Maltidas Hotel Boutique
+- Maltidas Hotel boutique

-• Hotel Arcos De Augustina
+- Hotel Arcos De augustinas

 Las Condes: It is a popular choice to stay in Santiago.
 Las Condes is known for its vogue hotels and joyous dining scenes and larger residential area.
 You can find a lot of Hotels there.

-• Santiago Marriott
+- Santiago Marriott

-• Hotel Rugendas
+- Hotel Rugendas

-• Hotel Eurotel El Bosque
+- Hotel Eurotel El bosque

 - Casa Arrayan

 - Mandarin Oriental

-• MR Express
+- MR Express

 Bellavista: This is a perfect place for those who want to stay in Santiago for an extensive period.
 You can find a bunch of youthful and artistic people in Bellavista.
 This place is quite reasonable than others.